Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **IMPORTANT — No Source Code Access Rights:**
 This License does NOT grant Licensee any right to access, view, or receive the source code of the Software.
 Licensee receives only object code, compiled binaries, or executable versions of the Software.
 Source code access is not included in this License and is not granted by this License.
 Any source code access, if provided at all, is provided separately under a separate agreement and subject to additional terms and restrictions.
 Licensee has no right to demand, request, or require source code access as part of this License.

+For clarity: this section applies only to the commercial, non-open-source distribution of the Software.
+It does not limit any rights you already have to source code made publicly available under AGPL-3.0.

 **Authorized Users and Seat Limits.**

 Use of the Software is limited to the number and type of Authorized Users specified in the applicable Ordering Document ("Seats").
 Licensee shall ensure that only Authorized Users use the Software and that such use does not exceed the purchased Seats.